In order to bookmark a restaurant, you need to have an Account. Please sign in to activate this functionnality.

-Serving the old belt-railway, La Petite Ceinture, back in the late 1800s and early 1900s, the Gare de Passy-Muette opened in 1854 but was closed when the railway became obsolete upon the success of the new Paris Metro.
-The old train station was eventually turned into the aptly named restaurant-bar La Gare (Train Station in French).
+Serving the old belt-railway, La Petite Ceinture, back in the late 1800s and early 1900s, the Gare de Passy-Muette opened in 1854 but was closed when the railway became obsolete upon the success of the new Paris metro.
+The old train station was eventually turned into the aptly named restaurant-bar La Gare (Train Station in French), which most recently evolved into Andia.

 Afterward, walk along the enchanting old railroad tracks of the Petite Ceinture, starting just behind the restaurant, off to the side of Jardin de Ranelgh.